The Best TV Shows on Netflix Right Now

 Cast: Sarah Lancashire, Siobhan Finneran, George Costigan, Joe Armstrong, James Norton

 Maybe no country does crime TV as well as the U.K., and Happy Valley is another excellent 6-episode entry into its vast collection of dark and twisted tales.
 Sarah Lancashire’s Catherine is a tough police sergeant, but she cares deeply about her community (and her interactions with local low-lifes are some of the series’ highlights).
 But she’s haunted by the actions of Tommy Lee Royce (James Norton), who raped her daughter and produced a child, after which her daughter committed suicide.
 Her family torn apart, when Catherine sees him on a street corner after his release, she becomes obsessed with finding him after he drops off the map.
 Meanwhile, a second plot also involving Tommy and a kidnapping starts to unravel, and questions of guilt, innocence, and more sweep viewers up in the show’s complex and often harrowing portrayal.
 Norton and Lancashire are exceptional in this character-driven drama, and it’s an quick binge-watch with a huge reward.

-[Update] Its exceptionally engrossing second season is now available, and it is in no way a sophomore slump.
+Its fantastically engrossing second season is now available, and it is in no way a sophomore slump.
 Instead, the series not only finds new ways to weave together the stories of Cawoods and Tommy Lee Royce, but it adds a few new swirling subplots that, as ever, highlight the bleakness but close-knitted nature of life in the valleys of West Yorkshire. — Allison Keene

 Created by: Cheo Hodari Coker